r4ulcl/nTask/README.md

 The nTask Manager supports the following global flags:

-- `--swagger`: Enables the Swagger endpoint (/swagger) to access API documentation and interact with the API using its UI.
+- `-v`, `--verbose`: Sets the manager/worker in verbose mode, providing additional logging.
-- `--debug`: Sets the manager in debug mode, providing additional logging and diagnostics information.
+- `-d`, `--debug`: Sets the manager/worker in debug mode, providing additional logging and diagnostics information.
+  - `-h`, `--help`: Help for the GUI usage.

 ## API Endpoints